dylandias99/Boston-Safety-Meter/README.md

 * CSS

 ## Working
-* Flask has been used to make a web application
+* Flask has been used to make a web application.

-* UI has been designed using HTML/CSS
+* UI has been designed using HTML/CSS.

-* The coding environment is in python
+* The coding environment is in python.

-* Making use of the time of the day (morning, evening, night), the area , the areas have been classified
+* Making use of the time of the day (morning, evening, night), the area , the areas have been classified.

+* First run Graphs.py.

+* Then run Testing.py and click on the link in the terminal.

+* On the web interface you need to select the areas and then click on submit.

+* You can even click on the other buttons to view certain graphs.

 ## Developers
 * Dylan Dias - @dylandias99 - https://github.com/dylandias99